Doctor Who episode 77: The Planet of Decision (26/6/1965)

 After a cute montage – absolutely earned – the joke of arriving back in a London junkyard, and some closure around having to think up a good story for the headmaster, the audience – and the Doctor and Vicki – get to say their last goodbyes via TV.
 We see that the Doctor’s anger, and his cold walking away from the timeship was a mask for his devastation.
 He’s used the Space-Time Visualiser to check that they got home safely, and, voice breaking, he finally admits he will miss them.

 It’s important that the episode finishes with the Doctor and Vicki, and the TARDIS flying off to new adventures.
 For the first year Doctor Who was pretty much the story of Ian and Barbara.
-The second season has been an attempt to reposition the Doctor and Vicki as the main duo – pairing them up, even increasing the Doctor’s action heroics at the expense of Ian’s, and making him as much a voice of moral authority as Barbara.
-It’s hard to see how the series could have continued at the end of Season One with just the Doctor and Susan.
-At this point, even though it’s sad to see them go, the truth is that Ian and Barbara are no longer the viewpoint characters they once were, and Lambert and Spooner have successfully reformatted the show to make them dispensable in a way they simply weren’t six months before.
+The second season has been an attempt to reposition the Doctor and Vicki as the main duo – pairing them up, increasing the Doctor’s action heroics at the expense of Ian’s, and making him as much a voice of moral authority as Barbara.
+At the end of Season One, it’s hard to see how the show could go on without Ian and Barbara.
+But at this point, even though it’s sad to see them go, the truth is that they are no longer the viewpoint characters they once were.
+Lambert and Spooner have successfully reformatted the series to make them dispensable in a way they simply weren’t six months earlier.

 Next episode: The Watcher